This Week’s AI Signals: Quantum Speed-Ups, Lightweight 3D Models, Self-Optimising Networks

 Sometimes I imagine a future where my laptop finishes fine-tuning before my coffee cools down.
 Quantum might just make that dream (and my caffeine dependency) obsolete.
 How about you — what would you build if computing speed stopped being the bottleneck?

-In a world where models often reach billions of parameters, this one feels refreshingly minimal.
+In a world where models often reach billions of parameters, this 1.7M-parameter model feels refreshingly minimal.

 👉 UTC News — UTC researcher develops lightweight AI model for 3D image modeling